-Grade Level: 10-12 No. Semesters: 1

-Fee: None Credit: .5 Prac.
-Arts /
+Grade Level: 10-12 No. Semesters: 1 Fee: None Credit: .5 Prac.
+Arts/ Personal Finance Prerequisites: None

-Personal Finance

 Personal Finance offers students the knowledge and strategies of managing their income as they become adults in society.
 Items covered in the class will be income, money management, spending, credit, savings, and investing.
 Course fulfills the .5 Personal Finance credit graduation requirement, as well as .5 Prac.
 Arts credit.
-However, it only counts as .5 credit toward the total 25 credit graduation requirement.